-The proposed project is consistent with the 2007 General Plan land use designation for the site, which is designated North Village Specific Plan (NVSP), and because the proposed condominium hotel is a permitted land use within the Plaza Resort (PR) and Specialty Lodging (SL) zone of the NVSP, and the proposed density is consistent with the maximum allowable density permitted within the PR and SL districts.
+The Rockspring project is consistent with the 2007 General Plan land use designation for the site, which is designated North Village Specific Plan (NVSP), because the proposed resort condominium use is a permitted land use within the Resort General (RG) zone of the NVSP, and the proposed density is consistent with the maximum allowable density permitted for the Dempsey/Nevados (Parcel 38) site.

-The project would implement the goals and objectives identified for the North Village Specific Plan (NVSP) and the North Village District (General Plan Neighborhood and District Character Element) by providing a condominium-hotel use that results in increased lodging capacity within the North Village and thereby, supports visitation as anticipated for a resort destination.
-The proposed development provides amenities oriented to guests of the hotel as well as improved pedestrian connectivity through the addition of sidewalk and internal pedestrian pathways through the hotel grounds.
-The site design as a whole encourages and invites social gathering and pedestrian activity.
+The project would implement the goals and objectives identified for the North Village Specific Plan (NVSP) and the North Village District (General Plan Neighborhood and District Character Element) by providing a resort condominium lodging use that results in increased lodging capacity within the North Village and thereby, supports visitation as anticipated for a resort destination.
+The proposed development provides amenities oriented to guests of the project as well as improvements to pedestrian connectivity through the addition of sidewalk and internal pedestrian pathways through the hotel grounds.
+The site design as a whole encourages social gathering and pedestrian activity.